The Epik of Konqi's Krazy Army

 And GNOME's momentum isn't extraordinary.
 If its finances suggest acceleration, media coverage gives a different picture.
 To use the same comparison as with KDE, during the 57 months since 2016-08-20, Slashdot published 46 posts in its GNOME category, averaging 10 GNOME posts/year.
 A lot more than for KDE, but in contrast, during the 60 months between 1999 to 2003 inclusive, Slashdot published 178 posts in its GNOME category, averaging 36 GNOME posts/year… 4 times more.
 ReferenceFigures manually computed from the following 2 pages: latest, oldest

 GNOME's momentum doesn't benefit from the GNU/Linux distribution which−technically−has the most momentum, by far; Chrome OS, the only OS with strong momentum which could be considered as a GNU/Linux distribution, is unfortunately one of the least interesting, based on neither GNOME, KDE, nor any other real desktop environment.
+According to The Register's analysis, GNOME's momentum was broken by threats made by Microsoft more than a decade ago; what replaced KDE's short-lived dominance was a sky-high fragmentation which remains out of control.

 Finally, GNOME, like any GNU/Linux environment, is based on−well−GNU/Linux, and its PC foundations.
 There is no way to use GNOME without experiencing GNU/Linux.
 The previously mentioned list of issues from Artem S. Tashkinov may be very harsh (and vulgar) and over-emphasize a few issues, but I think it overall supports its conclusion pretty well; GNOME's budgetary lead over KDE is far from enough to make a real difference.
 Making GNU/Linux competitive on the desktop would require a multi-year effort with a budget not in the hundreds of thousands, but in the hundreds of million euros.
 (That same list acknowledges lack of manpower as an issue not just for KDE, but also for GNOME.)